Tagging

 Reblaze uses an intuitive tag-based system for evaluating and processing traffic.

-Some tags are generated when analyzing the request.
-Metatags (described below) are always assigned.
-Other tags will vary, depending on the policies and security rulesets that were applied to the request
+Some system tags are always attached to the request.
+Other tags will vary, depending on the policies and security rulesets that were applied.

 During processing, tags can be used to make decisions about how the request is handled.
 For example, an ACL Profile might block all requests that contain a specific tag.